Yoga and yoga practice

 There are many reasons why people practice yoga, from body fitness, to enabling a steadiness of body and mind for more contemplative or meditative practice, and all that lies in between.
 Yoga is great at bringing the body and mind into greater health and balance, and becoming physically and mentally stronger and more flexible.

 Yoga is an ancient philosophy

-Yoga is an ancient philosophy from thousands of years ago with a range of old and modern practices to benefit everyday life.
+Yoga is an ancient philosophy with a range of old and modern practices to benefit everyday life.
 The teachings were first written down in India and the Yoga Sutras of Patanjali is a seminal text that is the underpinning philosophy behind many approaches of yoga.

 Styles of yoga practice

 The various different styles or methods of yoga emphasise different practices over others and some are more physical, some more meditative, and some more esoteric.

 Finding a style that you enjoy and you feel is helpful to you both in the short term and longer term is a very individual decision.
 Each teacher will have their own take on what they teach and how they teach it, so finding a teacher that you feel ‘speaks your language’ and can help you with practicing yoga is perhaps more important than the style that you choose to practice.
 At Bristol YogaSpace we focus on the Viniyoga approach to yoga practice.
 Find out more here >

 Styles such as Iyengar Yoga or Ashtanga Yoga emphasise very physical forms of yoga practice, Viniyoga emphasises a breath centred approach to yoga practice,